 Many immigrants in the U.S. work and struggle for years to build lives for themselves and their families.
 If you are an immigrant in the U.S., do not let a misunderstanding or a technicality destroy your achievement.
-Let a lawyer help you with any immigration-related legal concern.
+Let a lawyer help you with any immigration-related legal concerns.

-Legal complications and changing rules are always part of the immigration process, but especially now, immigrants, families, non-immigrant visa holders, and employers should not delay about seeking services and legal advice from the right Boston immigration attorney.
+Legal complications and changing rules are always part of the immigration process, but especially now, immigrants, families, non-immigrant visa holders, and employers should not delay seeking services and legal advice from the right Boston immigration attorney.